-Fall 2006 marked the official opening of the John H. Shellum Room, named in honor of the school’s assistant dean of alumni relations.
+Fall 2006 marked the official opening of the John H. Shellum Room, named in honor of the school’s former assistant dean of alumni relations.
 The School of Management Alumni Association provided funding to renovate 106 Jacobs and name it for their friend and colleague.
 The room is the School of Management’s first digital access classroom and also serves as a multipurpose facility for meetings and other events.

 The room is equipped to capture lectures on digital video and then make them available online for student viewing, a process also known as “course casting” or “podcasting.”
 Digital access represents a growing trend on many campuses, enabling students to attend certain classes remotely, allowing them greater flexibility in scheduling and unprecedented control over the pace of their own lectures.
 Both the digital access process and the classroom are also made available to area nonprofit organizations through a partnership between the School of Management and the United Way known as “Community Access.”

 The Jacobs Management Center boasts three multitiered classrooms with state-of-the-art presentation technology and wireless access, with the Ernst and Young Connected Classroom as the first to be equipped with such technology.
 The classrooms house many of the School of Management courses and also serve as meeting rooms for student clubs and other activities.
 With the multitiered design and chairs instead of fixed seating, the rooms provide for superior visibility, class discussion and comfort.